Hope, choice and opportunity for people in recovery

-Overcoming an addiction is frightening and can feel like an impossible challenge; you may have tried before and found yourself in a revolving door of recovery then relapse.
+Overcoming an addiction is frightening and can feel like an impossible challenge; many people have tried before and find themselves in a revolving door of recovery then relapse.
 The ARC uses peer support to show that there is a life after an addiction: recognising the strength in people supporting each other and proving that a life without alcohol doesn’t need to be miserable.
-The ARC aims to offer you hope by showing you that achieving and sustaining recovery is possible, no matter how long your addiction.
+We offer hope by showing that achieving and sustaining recovery is possible, no matter how long the addiction.

 Have you stopped drinking or are you starting to make changes to your drinking habits?

 The ARC will support you to build your recovery capital - the personal, social and community resources that will help you move on from your addiction.